jfktrey/n64hijack/README.md

 # n64hijack

-n64hijack allows you to easily insert some assembly to be run before a game starts.
-Included with the distribution of n64hijack is a file called patcher.asm which demonstrates how to run code every time the general exception handler is called.
-It implements a GameShark-like cheat engine using this technique.
+n64hijack is a command-line executable that allows you to easily insert some assembly to be run right before a N64 game begins.

+Included with the distribution of n64hijack is a file called patcher.asm which demonstrates how to run code every time the general exception handler is called in an N64 game.
+It implements a GameShark-like cheat engine using this technique based on the work of parasyte in his [alt64](https://github.com/parasyte/alt64) project.
+It should be easily modifiable to allow you to insert your own code to run at the GEH and cut out the GameShark.
+Alternatively, you can add GS cheats to assemble directly into the ROM at the bottom of the file.

+*Note that some of the methods used in patcher.asm assume that the ROM being patched is a commercially-released game and not any sort of homebrew.*

+n64hijack relies on the [u64asm](https://github.com/mikeryan/n64dev/tree/master/util/u64asm) assembler by [hcs](http://www.hcs64.com/).
+It's not a perfect assembler as it still contains some bugs with pseudoinstructions (notably ``li`` and a lack of an unconditional branch, ``b``), but it's the best assembler available that doesn't require the installation of a large toolchain.

 ## Running

-Make sure you've compiled both n64hijack and u64asm and placed the executables in the same folder.
-From u64asm, you only need the file that is output from compiling its source.
-None of the .exe files within its folder are necessary.
+Usage is ``n64hijack infile outfile asmfile`` where ``asmfile`` is the assembly to compile and run at the start of the game.